 Even now I believe the Holy Spirit is laying someone on your heart.
 When will you put away your roundtoit and follow His leading?
 Amen!

-Note from the Peace Doctor: If you're concerned about peace for yourself, be sure to look at our home page before leaving us.
-The Web surely is plentiful with information concerning any kind of topic.
-Here is an item we hope will be interesting for peace lovers and those who like to read peace articles.
+Note from the Peace Doctor: If you're concerned about peace for yourself, please look at our home page before you go.
+The Web for sure is plentiful with content regarding every imaginable subject.
+The foregoing is a post we expect will be of interest for peace seekers and those who follow peace news.